bohdanbobrowski/mdmc2exif/README.md

 # Minolta Data Memory Card to EXIF

-Simple script to add  ImageDescription EXIF tag to images, based on data store in csv file.
+Simple script to add specific ImageDescription EXIF tag to images, based on data stored in csv file.

-##
+It was made to speedup upload process to my <a href="https://flick.com/photos/bodzio">flick account</a>, and was inspired by Minolta Data Memory Card.

+## What the hell is Minolta Data Memory Card?

+It is already quite obsolete accessory for the first Minolta Dynax cameras.
+These cameras allowed the use of cards extending their functions, and one of them was "Minolta Data Memory Card" - which allowed to record:
+- shutter speed,
+- aperture value,
+- exposure compensation,
+- lens focal length (for zoom lenses - actual value),
+- maximum aperture value (at this focal length).

+In my opinion total capacity was around 1 Kilobyte.

+The card itself looks like this:

 <img src="minolta_data_memory_card.gif" />